SZB0621/AICU_REL2_homework_project/README.md

 There are some requirements regarding our jupyter project, all of them is discussed and installed/imported in the code in [TeamAICU_LF_Solution_with_SB3_and_Optuna_clean_V1_0](https://github.com/SZB0621/AICU_REL2_homework_project/blob/main/TeamAICU_LF_Solution_with_SB3_and_Optuna_clean_V1_1.ipynb)

+There's also an executable python [script](https://github.com/SZB0621/AICU_REL2_homework_project/blob/main/hyperparam.py) in this repo which can be used to start hyperparameter optimization.

 #### Features in the notebook

- - Installingt the requirements
+ - Installing the requirements
- - importing the requierements
+ - importing the requirements
- - Pptimizer and tester functions (i.e.: CallBacks, optimize_ppo/a2c, pruner, pickle, evaluation...)
+ - Optimizer and tester functions (i.e.: CallBacks, optimize_ppo/a2c, pruner, pickle, evaluation...)
  - Models and training policies
  - Plots about the optimizer results, with the given hyperparameters